fourseven/pure-sass/README.md

  *= require pure/all
 ```

-or in your SASS or SCSS files you can use
+or in your Sass or SCSS files you can use

 ```sass
 @import 'pure/all'